Lascorbe/LascorbeComPublish/Content/posts/2020-04-28-MVPCoordinators-SwiftUI-part2.md

 }
 ```

 We switched the `Button` that was there before with our newly created `NavigationButton`.
-Notice that now we don't have to have a property to store `isPresented`.
+Notice that now we don't have to have a property to store `isPresented` because that's now handled by `NavigationButton`.

 Now we can extract `NavigationLink`!
 Let's define what we really would like to have in the button in `MasterView`: